Turkey's first voters turn away from Erdogan - ExBulletin

 Student Emre Ali Ferli has known no leader other than Recep Tayyip Erdogan.

-Enough to make the 18-year-old the Turkish president’s main rival in his first vote on May 14.
+Enough to make the 18-year-old back the main rival of the Turkish president during his first vote on May 14.

 “I’m tired of getting up every day and thinking about politics,” Ferli said, referring to the tumult of Erdogan’s 20-year rule.